AlejandroFrias/Aerospace-Services/Documentation/README.md

   1. You should see the available databases on the left, under SCHEMAS.
   2. In the main SQL file type "use database_name;" where database_name is the name of the development database you see available (which is hmcBuildingService_development if you are using that)
   3. COMMAND + ENTER or the lighting icons will run any mysql commands you enter.
 You can even edit the table that pops up from a SELECT query and it will create the correct SQL commands to incorporate the change and let you run them.
 This includes creating/deleting rows (or entries)

+Ports used locally for each service:
+3000 - hmcBuildingService
+3001 - classSchedules
+3002 - menuService
+3003 - dropNoteService